Terraminator/cloudstrike/README.md

 Feel free to contribute!

 If you look at the top of the files, there are some of the features I would like to implement someday.
-As I developed this in my free time, this software also has some other trolling features, but I removed them as they are not too helpful in CTFs and I just played around a little.
-So if you want some weird trolling features, feel free to ask, and I can add them into a separate version.

 ## Disclaimer